 Employers are required to provide a letter of offer/employment contract to the co-op student once placements have been finalized and could include hiring details such as:

-Hours of work (a co-op position must be full-time hours - minimum 35hrs + per week)
+- Hours of work (a co-op position must be full-time hours - minimum 35hrs per week or 480 hours)

 Creating a Successful Work Term

 Assign your student a supervisor who is available to meet with and mentor them on a regular basis.

 At the start of the work term, discuss expectations for the student's role, performance standards, communication, reporting structure and confidentiality.
 Provide your student with an orientation to your company's work environment and policies.

 Recognize that some students may need extra attention the first few weeks on the job.
 For some, the co-op work term is their first experience in a professional environment.

 Site Visit Meeting with a Co-op Coordinator

 Approximately half-way through the term, a Co-op Coordinator will conduct a site visit meeting (if the work term is outside the Winnipeg area, a virtual meeting will be scheduled).
 This is a three-way meeting between the student employee, the student’s supervisor and a Co-op Coordinator.
 The purpose is to ensure the student is meeting/exceeding performance expectations.
 The student is responsible for scheduling this meeting after determining their supervisor’s availability and communicating this with the co-op office.